malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 In short, we can only think about one thing at a time, so the decision itself and thought about the decision require separate processing steps.

-_tbd: see Biology of Consciousness (Edelman, Gally, Baars). https://www.frontiersin.org/articles/10.3389/fpsyg.2011.00004/full:_
-* _"It should be added that consciousness itself is not causal (Velmans, 1993; Kim, 2000).
-It is the neural structures underlying conscious experience that are causal.
-The conscious individual can therefore be described as responding to a causal illusion, one that is an entailed evolutionary outcome of selection for animals able to make plans involving multiple discriminations."_

 # Analysis

 The examples above show that it is possible to mathematically reason about thought processes, their sequencing, and what can/cannot be thought about depending on the capabilities of the underlying thought processing system.
 This section examines the Visceral Loop (VL) against some existing theory.